 Patagonia’s Down Sweater has been a dominating force in the lightweight down jacket market for years, and it’s pretty clear that Cotopaxi had that model in their sights with the Fuego Hooded Down Jacket.
 Featuring a classic down sweater baffled look, premium 800-fill-power down certified to the Responsible Down Standard (RDS), and a lightweight and wind-resistant shell, the jacket excels as a 3-season (non-winter) option.
 It was a great match for wearing around camp in the mornings and evenings while backpacking in Colorado’s San Juan Mountains—the hood worn over a beanie was a big help here—and it’s been equally suitable for fall days with temperatures in the mid to low 40s Fahrenheit.
 This level of warmth is a sweet spot for many, and I’ve found myself grabbing the Fuego nearly every day in the shoulder season.

 It’s worth noting that Cotopaxi does not provide a fill weight for the jacket, which was a bit surprising for a company with outdoor apparel and some technical aspirations.
-That said, the warmth felt very similar to our Patagonia Down Sweater, which boasts 3.7 ounces of the same 800-fill down.
-For serious backcountry enthusiasts, you can get comparable insulation for less weight (and with a more packable construction) with an option like Arc’teryx’s Cerium LT or Feathered Friends Eos.
+That said, the warmth felt very similar to our Patagonia Down Sweater Hoody, which boasts 5.3 ounces of the same 800-fill down.
+For serious backcountry enthusiasts, you can get comparable insulation for less weight (and with a more packable construction) with an option like Arc’teryx’s Cerium Hoody or Feathered Friends Eos.
 And for true winter temps, we’d turn to a heavier-duty option like the Rab Neutrino Pro (7.5 oz. of 800-fill down).
 But for most light outdoor activities like hiking, backpacking, and hanging around the crag—plus wearing around town on the days in between—the Fuego has a lot of appeal.

 We rarely have products undercut their listed weight, but my men’s medium Fuego Hooded checked in at 13.2 ounces on my scale (under the 14 oz. spec Cotopaxi provides).
 This puts it in a competitive spot in the lightweight down jacket category.
-For reference, Patagonia’s Down Sweater Hoody (15.1 oz.) and REI’s Down Hoodie 2.0 (13 oz.) are similar, while some slightly warmer options like the Rab Microlight Alpine (1 lb.
+For reference, Patagonia’s Down Sweater Hoody (14.8 oz.) and REI’s Down Hoodie 2.0 (13 oz.) are similar, while some slightly warmer options like the Rab Microlight Alpine (1 lb.
 0.5 oz.) and Cubit Stretch Down Hoody (1 lb.
 3.9 oz.) clock in heavier.
-You can go lighter with more technical pieces like the Mountain Hardwear Ghost Whisperer/2 (8.8 oz.), Arc’teryx Cerium LT (10.8 oz.), and Feathered Friends Eos (10.6 oz.), but those jackets are more specialized designs with thinner fabrics and less everyday appeal.
+You can go lighter with more technical pieces like the Mountain Hardwear Ghost Whisperer/2 (8.8 oz.), Arc’teryx Cerium Hoody (11.8 oz.), and Feathered Friends Eos (10.8 oz.), but those jackets are more specialized designs with thinner fabrics and less everyday appeal.
 All told, the Fuego feels undeniably light when wearing it, and few will find complaints from that perspective.

-Packability is a similar story: it’s easy to stuff the Fuego Down Jacket into its interior zippered pocket.
+Packability is a similar story: It’s easy to stuff the Fuego Down Jacket into its interior zippered pocket.
 Size-wise, it’s a rectangle that measures roughly 10 x 6 x 3.5 inches (LxWxH), which makes it a bit larger than a 1-liter Nalgene.
 I found it easy to stow away into a pack or suitcase, and there’s an included fabric loop for securing it to a carabiner (although the packed size is a bit large for serious climbing adventures).
 And if space is at a real premium, you could toss the Fuego into a compression stuff sack and squeeze it down even further.

 In general, we think Cotopaxi nailed the warmth, fit, weight, and styling parts of the equation, but comfort was a surprising letdown.
 Traditional nylon-shelled down jackets aren’t exactly known for their high levels of comfort—the fabrics can feel a little slippery and lacking in coziness—but both the Fuego’s outer shell and inner lining still come up noticeably short.
 For reference, we tested the Cotopaxi alongside Fjallraven’s Expedition Pack, and the differences were stark: Whereas the Fjallraven felt supple and appropriately cozy given its $275 MSRP, the Cotopaxi was more reminiscent of some of the sub-$200 down layers we’ve tested over the years (for more, see our in-depth review of the Expedition Pack).
 There’s a plasticky feel both inside and out, and this held true comparing it to key competitors like the Patagonia Down Sweater and Outdoor Research Helium Down.
 Even the budget-oriented REI 650 Down Hoodie 2.0 had a more premium and cozier hand feel.

 To be fair, the Fuego isn’t necessarily uncomfortable—this is comparing it to some top-selling down jackets—and the interior lining won’t be touching bare skin all that often.
-Additionally, other important pieces are nicely sorted: the fit is spot-on (more on this below), I didn’t have any issues with pinch points or feeling restricted in any area, and the stretchy cuffs secure nicely around the wrists.
+Additionally, other important pieces are nicely sorted: The fit is spot-on (more on this below), I didn’t have any issues with pinch points or feeling restricted in any area, and the stretchy cuffs secure nicely around the wrists.
 All told, if Cotopaxi can improve the shell and lining material, this jacket could easily become one of my favorites.

 Down sweaters, and especially those of the crossover casual variety, aren’t built to handle wet and super rough conditions.
-That said, the Cotopaxi is reasonably well-equipped should you get caught in a surprise storm.
+That said, the Cotopaxi is reasonably well equipped should you get caught in a surprise storm.
 The shell fabric has a durable water repellent (DWR) finish for shedding light rain and snow, and the down fill also has a water-resistant coating to keep it from clumping up quickly (although sustained moisture will do just that).
 And I’ve found the shell does a decent job with moderate wind too.
 It’s not backcountry-ready enough to be used as an outer layer should some real gusts hit—you’ll want a waterproof hardshell jacket for that—but the Fuego will be plenty protective for most.

 Cotopaxi kept things simple with exterior storage, including two standard zippered hand pockets.
 There’s nothing special here, but they’re a functional size and do the trick for protecting your hands from the cold.
-The interior, on the other hand, is a bit unique: on the lower left side, you get an open drop-in-style pocket, which is nice for a bulkier item like winter gloves.
+The interior, on the other hand, is a bit unique: On the lower left side, you get an open drop-in-style pocket, which is nice for a bulkier item like winter gloves.
 There’s also a zippered pocket in that same spot, which is quite large (it’s tall enough to fit my hand and wrists) and boasts a two-sided zipper to double as the stuff sack.
 Taken together, it’s a very practical layout.

 Cotopaxi makes the Fuego both with and without a hood, and we opted for the hoody for the boost in warmth and versatility for outdoor activities like backpacking.
 In terms of design, the hood is a simple scuba style with elastic along the front to help it stretch to fit over a beanie or hat.
 However, the lack of adjustment proved to be a problem both around town and in the backcountry.
 The hood was a little large on me, so it didn’t seal well around my head and could get blown back in a strong gust.
 And the inability to snug it down meant it didn’t insulate as effectively as it could.
 Finally, it doesn’t move with you when you turn your head, which I found to be pretty bothersome.
 I’m not sure if this was to cut weight or costs—or some other factor altogether—but adding a cinch at the back should absolutely be a top priority for Cotopaxi.

 I ordered my standard men’s medium in the Fuego and found the fit to be just about perfect as an everyday and occasional backcountry piece.
-I would describe it as a “regular” cut: it’s not snug like Arc’teryx’s Cerium LT, nor is it boxy and overly roomy like some of the older Patagonia Down Sweaters we’ve tried (the current model fits more like the Cotopaxi).
+I would describe it as a “regular” cut: It’s not snug like Arc’teryx’s Cerium, nor is it boxy and overly roomy like some of the older Patagonia Down Sweaters we’ve tried (the current model fits more like the Cotopaxi).
 In practice, it was easy to wear just a t-shirt or baselayer (or two) underneath, but it’s also not too bulky to use as a midlayer under a shell.
 And the back length, which I measured at 26 inches, also hit a nice middle ground for me (for reference, I’m 5’9”) for wearing either as a standalone piece or under another outer layer.

 Other Versions of the Cotopaxi Fuego